Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data: Methods

-The MCMC-EM algorithm is used to estimate the model parameters.
-Using MCMC-EM algorithm, the expected value of $\boldsymbol{\theta}_{jg}$ and group membership variable $z_{jg}$, respectively, are updated in the expectation (E-) step as follows
+In the MCMC based approach, the Markov chain Monte Carlo expectation-maximization (MCMC-EM) algorithm is used to estimate the model parameters \citep[see][for details]{Silva2019}.
+Using an MCMC-EM algorithm, the expected value of the $\boldsymbol{\theta}_{ng}$ and the $Z_{ng}$ conditional on the parameter updates from the $t^{th}$ iteration, respectively, are updated in the expectation (E-) step as follows: